acieroid/scraping-wasm/analysis/README.md

 5340205 i32.const
 10168217 local.get
 ```

+*Interpretation*: `local.get` is used 10168217 times in the data set.
 # What is the statistical distribution of binary sizes of WebAssembly modules?
 ```
 $ ./binary-size.h